caspii/casparwre.de/_posts/2024-02-12-costs-of-running-a-saas.md

 ### Papertrail.com $35 /mo

 Papertrail provides cloud-hosted log management, enabling developers to aggregate, manage, and analyze logs from all parts of their application in one place.

+The reason for having a log manager like Papertrail, is that sometimes weird behaviour only becomes apparent over time.
+For instance, 100 scoreboards being created in 1 hour would be normal; 10k scoreboards in 1 hour would mean somebody is running a malicious script.
+If the latter happens, Papertrail sends me an emai.

 I think that the feature-set of Papertrail has not changed in 10 years.
 But it doesn't need to, it's a fantastic product.